carp-lang/Carp/docs/Derive.md

 (derive Point =)
 ```

-The code above will enrich the type `Point` by providing implementations for
+The code above wil provide implementations of `zero` and `=` for the type
-`zero` and `=` to it, based on its members.
+`Point` based on its members.
 The prerequisites for this to work
 are that types are *concrete*—there are no type variables present—and *its
 members implement the interface*.
 This is because the definition of both
 functions hinges on the definition of its members: `zero` on a type is just